 Marian University is committed to the academic success of our students by ensuring proper course placement of each incoming student.
-Each student is required to take a placement exam, provided by Accuplacer, which then determines what level students begin their college career - all college-level, credit-bearing courses or take some non-credit bearing courses.
+Students accepted to Marian University could be required to complete the Accuplacer placement exam in the subject areas of elementary algebra and/or sentence skills.
+Depending on individual results, some students may also need to complete the Accuplacer assessment in the areas of arithmetic or college-level math and/or reading and/or writing.
+The assessment determines what level students begin their college career - all college-level, credit-bearing courses or take some non-credit bearing courses.
 Test results assist the University staff and faculty as well as the student, in providing the best academic support to each individual for a successful college career.

 Marian has created three different testing options giving students more flexibility when scheduling their exams.
 By providing different options for testing, students are better able to focus solely on the exam.
 The results are important in determining course placement of both incoming freshman and transfer students.